Stremio/stremio-addon-sdk/docs/api/requests/defineStreamHandler.md

 **The Video ID is the same as the Meta ID for movies**.

-For IMDb series (provided by Cinemeta), the video ID is formed by joining the Meta ID, season and episode with a colon (e.g. `"tt0898266:9:17"`).
+For IMDB series (provided by Cinemeta), the video ID is formed by joining the Meta ID, season and episode with a colon (e.g. `"tt0898266:9:17"`).

 ``config`` - object with user settings, see [Manifest - User Data](../responses/manifest.md#user-data)